 The Choctaw Nation Adult Education program has qualified instructors to help prepare you to take the GED test.
-Classes are conducted within the 10 1/2 counties of the Choctaw Nation.
+Classes are conducted within the boundaries of the Choctaw Nation.
 Our GED instructors teach Writing, Grammar and Mathematics skills to provide each student with the skills to earn their GED diploma.
 Class sessions take approximately 3 months to complete.

 There are no costs for the classes; books and class supplies are provided for each student.

 Within today’s global economy, finding and keeping a job requires higher skill levels than ever before.
 Employers want workers with documented skills based on “real world” experience.

 The Choctaw Nation’s vision for the development of the Career Development Program is to create a pipeline to quality career and technology training as well as career services for the Choctaw people.

 Choctaw Nation College Connect is the Choctaw Nation of Oklahoma's biennial college event.
 CCC creates opportunity for colleges, universities, and select Native American education organizations from across the country to connect with Choctaw high school, undergraduate, and graduate students.